• Skip to primary navigation

 Prepare the sponge:

-• Place baking dish on the middle shelf of the oven.
+• Place the baking dish on the middle shelf of the oven.

-• Leave the cake for about 20 minutes and then carefully remove from the tin to cool on a wire rack.
+• Leave the cake for about 15 minutes to cool in the pan and then carefully remove to cool on a cooling rack.

-• Once cool finish the sponge by adding the decoration.
+• Once cool finish the traybake by adding the topping.

 Jam and coconut topping:

-• Whip your jam with a spoon to loosen it up and make it easier to spread.
+• Stir your jam with a cutlery tablespoon to loosen it up and make it easier to spread.

-• Sprinkle coconut over the jam to cover.
+• Sprinkle the coconut over the jam, using more coconut if necessary to nicely cover.

 Notes

-7. For a lemon traybake, add some grated lemon zest to the sponge mix.
-Use lemon juice to prepare the icing instead of the water.
+• For a lemon traybake: add some grated lemon zest to the sponge mix.
+Use lemon juice to prepare the water icing topping instead of the water.
 Decorate with sprinkles or more lemon zest.

 Nutrition